vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0021/README.md

 ### Can I just firewall the affected products instead of patching or using the workaround?

-All organizations have diﬀerent environments and needs, and that type of context is important in security.
-Whether ﬁrewalls are an appropriate compensating control for this situation in your environment is for you and your information security staﬀ to assess.
+All organizations have different environments and needs, and that type of context is important in security.
+Whether firewalls are an appropriate compensating control for this situation in your environment is for you and your information security staff to assess.

 ### I already patched using the fixes in VMSA-2022-0014; do I have to patch this as well?